 Then there are subtitles.
 These appear right under the title, providing businesses with an extra 55 characters to describe their products.
 These do cost extra to use on eBay, but studies have found correlations between subtitles and high sales.
 This is likely because they allow businesses to include more key selling points and make their product listings stand out better.

 For many categories, unique product identifiers will be required for any product that is produced by a manufacturer or brand.
 That includes just about anything that isn’t handmade.
-Advertisers should always plan to submit either: a GTIN or brand and MPN.
+Advertisers should always plan to submit either a GTIN, or a brand and MPN.
 If possible, provide all three.

 Even when not required, unique identifiers make data feeds stronger by helping with SEO.
 Therefore, always try to include them in your feed when available.